How We Validated the FRED Score

 % of carriers with any Year 2 crash, by number of distinct behavioral violation types in Year 1.
 EB RR is size-band normalized.

-3. Equipment Violations
+3. Equipment Violation Rate

 Equipment violations — brakes, tires, lighting, cargo securement — reflect a carrier's maintenance standards and operational discipline.
 Unlike behavioral violations (driver choices), equipment condition reveals systemic quality.